Bisola Aiyeola

-Bisola Aiyeola (born 21 January 1986) is a Nigerian actress, compere, singer, songwriter,TV/Radio presenter, mimic and Founder of Brown Girls Magic.
+Bisola Aiyeola (born 21 January 1986) is a Nigerian actress.

 She and her siblings were singlehandedly raised by her mother after her father abandoned them when she was just three years old.

-In 2017, Bisola became the first runner up of Big Brother Naija.
+In 2017, Bisola became the first runner up of Big Brother Naija to Michael Efe Ejeba.
 In 2018, she won the AMVCA Trailblazer Award at the 2018 Africa Magic Viewers' Choice Awards.
 In 2021, she was one of the investors of Amaze, an app that makes endorsement deals easier for celebrities.

 Education

 Bisola attended National Open University of Nigeria where she studied business management.

 Career

 Aiyeola appeared on the 2017 series of Big Brother Naija where she was first runner up.
 While at BBN, she emerged winner of ONE Campaign reality show which is an international Advocacy Organisation for girl-child education with offices in London, United States, Nigeria and other parts of the world.

 After leaving the house, as a singer, Bisola released her single debut Luchia under Temple music.

 Bisola was one of the contestants at MTN Project Fame West Africa in 2008 where she came 5th and Iyanya won.
 From 2011 to 2013, Bisola was a one time TV host of Billboard Nigeria which aired on Silverbird Television.

 In 2017, Bisola was nominated for City People Movie Award for Revelation of the Year (English) alongside Zainab Balogun, Somkele Iyamah, Seun Ajayi.
 In 2018, Bisola won the Trail Blazer Award at the AMVCA.
 She made her debut as a producer on Introducing the Kujus.
 In 2022, She became the first African to host Family Feud, a reality TV show organized by MTN and Ultima.

 Aiyeola was a presenter at the 2023 Africa Magic Viewers' Choice Awards.

-In 2023, Bisola Aiyeola launched her skincare company, Brown Girls Magic, where she serves as the CEO and Founder.
-This venture reflects her dedication to promoting high-quality skincare solutions and empowering women.
-The brand, under her leadership, emphasizes excellence, offering a curated range of products tailored to diverse beauty needs.
-Aiyeola's strategic collaborations and partnerships contribute to the brand's success, aligning with her vision to inspire confidence and celebrate the unique beauty of women of all shades.
-Brown Girls Magic stands as a prominent player in the beauty industry, embodying Aiyeola's commitment to self-care and empowerment.
+In 2023, Bisola Aiyeola launched her skincare company, Brown Girls Magic.